 Chuck Senrick —

 The Minnesotan singer/songwriter Chuck Senrick released his only long player Dreamin’ in 1976 and privately pressed only 200 copies!
 His recordings, mainly created in friend’s apartments, feature Fender Rhodes and a Doncamatic rhythm machine.
 The beautifully obscure jazzy and soulful songs are a musical journey through the life of the 21 year old Chuck Senrick.
 Dreamin’ has similarities to Shuggie Otis’ „Inspiration Information“ and is a must for fans of Michael Franks or Bob Dorrough.
 The LP features the soulful pearl “Don’t Be So Nice”.
-An album with an irresistible pure and minimalistic jazzy sound that needs more listeners now and in the future.Pre-order
+An album with an irresistible pure and minimalistic jazzy sound that needs more listeners now and in the future.Buy Now

 - A1 — Dreamin’